DigonIO/pypermission/docs/docs/quick_start.md

-# PyPermission - Quick Start
+# rbac - Quick Start

 To get started with a basic RBAC example, first set up an SQLAlchemy environment.
 In this example, we use an in-memory SQLite database (you can also use PostgreSQL via `psycopg`).
 After setting up the database, we need to create the required RBAC tables.